Guest Post by Willis Eschenbach

 And if the cost of electricity for the US and the White House “skyrockets”, Obama won’t be sleeping cold in the winter.
 Nor will I, for that matter.
 That would be the poor renter in upstate New York who can’t afford to turn on the electric heater.

 The difference between rich and poor, between developed and developing, is the availability of inexpensive energy.
-A kilowatt-hour is the same amount of work as a hard days labor by an adult.
+A kilowatt-hour of electricity is the same amount of work as a hard day’s labor by an adult.
+We can buy that for fifteen cents.
 We’re rich because we have (or at least had) access to the hardworking servants of inexpensive energy.
 We have inexpensive electrical and mechanical slaves to do our work for us.

 This is particularly important for the poor.
 The poorer you are, the larger a percentage of your budget goes to energy-intensive things like transportation and heat and electricity.
 If you double the price of energy, everyone is poorer, but the poor take it the hardest.
 Causing an increase in energy prices for any reason is the most regressive tax imaginable.
 At the bottom of the pile people make a buck a day and pay fifty cents a kilowatt-hour for electricity … there’s no give down there at the bottom of the heap, no room for doubling the price of gasoline to European levels, no space for electric prices to skyrocket.